Urban Book Circle®

 Of course, I immediately remember his phenomenal goal to Germany, in June five years ago (which is the first goal of the Serbian national team at the World Cups ever).
 Probably many of you remember that magical, victorious (rare) moment of Serbian football.

-And we all still remember his jump over commercials in indescribable joy after that goal, when he simply fell into a deep ditch between the fans and the field.
+And we all still remember his jump over the sponsorship ads in indescribable joy after that goal, when he simply fell into a deep ditch between the fans and the field.
 Fortunately, he soon emerged unharmed and continued to rejoice, together with all of us, in this unexpected, but, as it turned out, "Pyrrhic victory" (we dropped out after painful failures after Ghana and Australia in the same qualifications).

 In the 75th minute, Antic subbed in 21-year-old Radosav Petrovic – a widely criticized call-up – for Zdravko Kuzmanovic.
 Petrovic played with confidence and showed why he was called up.